 Baked Springerles tend to be hard like biscotti and are best packed away in containers to ripen for a couple of weeks to become tender.
 Making these Old World cookies can be fun for the whole family.

 In the first of her four-part video series, Patrice Romzick of "Springerle Joy" offers clear step-by-step instructions plus a simple German Springerle recipe for making the special dough that consists of only four common ingredients.

-Here's the ingredient list for the homemade dough, just in case you couldn't copy the Springerle cookie dough recipe down fast enough from Partice's video:
+Here's the ingredient list for the homemade dough, just in case you couldn't copy the Springerle cookie dough recipe down fast enough from Partice's YouTube video:

 4-1/2 large eggs